 Don't attempt to do everything at once.
 Start by prioritizing your goals, know your strategy, and avoid running head first into a full-blown transformation project.
 If your aim is to win new customers, you need to start with a fully integrated CRM to generate leads.
 If you are planning to expand online sales, you should look at value-added processes to digitalize on the customer side and consider adjusting other sales channels.
 Plan your transformation step by step and compile a digital sales roadmap.
 What is the best way to introduce and communicate changes, and what is needed to ensure implementation runs smoothly?
 Only with the answers to these questions can you begin to digitalize your sales!

-2. Equip your sales reps with data
+2. Equip your sales team with data

 3. Enhance customer communication